ZenulAbidin/blockstack_recover/README.md

 python setup.py install
 ```

-If installstion fails because of dependency issues, try creating a virtualenv first and installing blockstack_recover in that:
+If installation fails because of dependency issues, try creating a virtualenv first and installing blockstack_recover in that:

 ```
 python -m venv blockstack_env